MIT-Emerging-Talent/ET6-CDSP-group-20-repo/0_domain_study/literature_review.md

 # 📚 Literature Review – Digital Mental Health Support

-This section provides a brief overview of key findings and gaps in the research on Public Failure Analysis on leading Mental Health chatbots
+This section provides a brief overview of key findings and gaps in the research on Public Failure Analysis on leading Mental Health chat-bots

 ---

-## 🤖 Chatbots & Access
+## 🤖 Chat-bots & Access

 - **Fitzpatrick et al. (2017).** Delivering cognitive behavioral therapy to young adults with depression and anxiety using a fully automated agent.¹
-Demonstrates the potential of conversational agents like Woebot to deliver effective, scalable CBT.
+Demonstrates the potential of conversational agents like Woe-bot to deliver effective, scalable CBT.
 However, limitations in emotional nuance and deeper therapeutic alliance remain.